 Optimization-based methods for Bayesian inference obtain an analytic approximation of the full data posterior distribution.
 The two most common techniques are polynomial approximation \citep{Rueetal09} and projection of the full data posterior distribution on a class of distributions with analytically tractable posterior densities, which includes variational Bayes and expectation propagation \citep{WaiJor08, Geletal14}.
-Both techniques estimate parameters of the approximate distribution using a variety of optimization algorithms \citep{TanNot13,Wan14}.
+Both techniques estimate parameters of the approximate distribution using a variety of optimization algorithms \citep{TanNot13,Kucetal15,RezMoh15,Ragetal16}.
 Stochastic approximation significantly improves the efficiency of estimation by accessing the data in small batches and updating the parameter estimates sequentially \citep{Broetal13, Hofetal13}; however, optimization can be nontrivial for complex likelihoods frequently used in hierarchical models.
-Further, variational Bayes and expectation propagation often have excellent predictive performance but can be highly biased in estimation of posterior uncertainty and dependence.
+Furthermore, variational Bayes and expectation propagation often have excellent predictive performance but can be highly biased in estimation of posterior uncertainty and dependence \citep{Giaetal17}.